-If you enrolled a same-sex spouse and/ or your spouse's children on your PEBB coverage, please contact your employer's personnel, payroll, or benefits office to ask how this may affect your payroll taxes.
+If you enrolled a same-sex spouse and/ or your spouse's children on your PEBB coverage who were not declared as your tax dependents, the cost of their coverage has been considered taxable income.
+You may now declare these family members as your tax dependents and the cost of their PEBB coverage will not be considered taxable income.
+To change your tax status for the remainder of the 2013 tax year, please contact your employer's personnel, payroll, or benefits office.
 This ruling may provide certain retroactive relief, so the PEBB Program recommends that you contact your tax advisor or the IRS for assistance.